mit-orcd/rag-testing/README.md

 Now, start a container based on this image using the command `apptainer run [.]` Before doing this, make sure you have a Hugging Face token (instructions on this above).
 This command will run the image, automatically pulling the RAG code/vectorstores.
 Now, set the `access_token` variable in the app.py file to your HF token.
 Then, simply run app.py: `flask --app app run --host=0.0.0.0.` This will download our default model and start a Flask server on an available local port.

-Finally, open a new terminal (off the compute node) and tunnel into the container using the command `ssh -L 5000:node[number]:8080 -l [username]@eofe10.mit.edu`.
+Finally, open a new terminal (off the compute node) and tunnel into the container using the command `ssh -L 5000:node[number]:8080 [username]@eofe10.mit.edu`.
 Fill in `number` and `username`.
 Now, you can go to [http://localhost:5000] and interact with the app.

 ### Option 2
 Download this repository.
 Create your own python environment with `python -m v [env_name].` Pip install the requirements file: `python -m pip install -r requirements.txt`.
 Now, simply run app.py: `flask --app app run --host=0.0.0.0.` This will download our default model and start a Flask server on an available local port.
 Now, you can go to [http://localhost:5000] and interact with the app.